Treatments

 Feldenkrais Method (Functional Integration)

-Sessions may relieve pain, muscle tension, stiffness, and fatigue, but the increased ease of movement and higher levels of energy that may be experienced by participants can also have the effect of facilitating relaxation and easing stress.
-Thus, individuals experiencing anxiety, stress, or conditions leading them to develop feelings of stress or anxiety may also benefit from this physical approach to treatment.
+While sessions may alleviate pain, stiffness, and fatigue, the resulting increased ease of movement and higher energy levels can also foster relaxation and alleviate stress.
+Consequently, individuals dealing with anxiety or stress-related conditions may find relief through this physical approach to treatment.

 Functional Neurology